Est. 2019 · Thornhill, Ontario

 Hamid Hatami-Hanza

-Intelligence is not
+Intelligence is built

 Hamid Hatami-Hanza · physical-ai.com · April 2026